-We are a Union representing over 1,400 Signals and Communications employees throughout Canada.
+We are a union representing over 1,400 signals and communications employees throughout Canada.
 Our members work on railroad signal systems to improve the safety and efficiency of their operation.

-Signals and Communications workers learn their craft through on-the-job experience and formal apprentice training programs.
-They are schooled in stringent federal regulations which govern railroad signal and railroad operations, electricity, electronics, and mechanics.
+Signals and communications workers learn their craft through on-the-job experience and formal apprentice training programs.
+They are schooled in the stringent federal regulations which govern railroad signal and railroad operations, electricity, electronics, and mechanics.
 After serving an apprenticeship, employees attain maintainer status.
 Many employees also receive training in computer technology and the increasingly sophisticated electronic circuitry used in today’s signal systems.

-Our Technicians, much like our Maintainers, are required to be on 24 hour call and work alone in most cases to maintain electronic safety and non-safety critical devices.
+Our technicians, much like our maintainers, are required to be on 24-hour call and work alone in most cases to maintain electronic safety and non-safety critical devices.

 IBEW Canadian Signals and Communications System Council No. 11 is structured like many other unions, with local unions of members who work for a particular railroad, or in the case of large railroads, on a particular division of the railroad.
 Local unions elect officers and representatives, establish bylaws and meet regularly to consider grievances, welcome new members and other local business.

 Local union members elect delegates to represent them at the Union’s convention.
 Delegates set union policy, review the general condition of the union, and establish collective bargaining goals.
 Delegates also elect the General Chairmen, who direct the operation of the union between conventions.

 Steve Martin is the Senior General Chairman and Secretary-Treasurer of IBEW System Council 11.
 He was elected at the 2014 convention.
 Lee Hooper serves as a General Chairman.
 He was elected by the union’s executive committee in October 2015 to replace retired General Chairman Brian Strong.